puppetlabs/puppet-specifications/language/resource-api/README.md

 ### Logging for unmanaged instances

 Previously, the provider could provide log messages for resource instances that were not passed into the `set` call.
 In the current implementation, these will cause an error.

+### Automatic relationships constrained to consts and attribute values

+The puppet3 type API allows arbitrary code execution for calculating automatic relationship targets.
+The current approach in the Resource API is more restrained, but allowes understanding the type's needs by inspecting the metadata.
+This is a tradeoff that can be easily revisited by adding a feature later to allow the provider to implement a custom transformation.